ax-va/AxVaGlobe/README.md

 # pyglobe3d
 PyGlobe3D is a free open-source logical-graphical Python library for creating globes by hexagon-like polygons and working with them.
+The library is designed for games, education, and simulation.

 The surface units are mainly hexagon-like polygons consisting of six triangles and also tvelve additional pentagon-like polygons consisting of five triangles and lying only in the vertices of the icosahedron.
 They approximate the sphere or any part of the sphere.